FuRa1/geek/README.md

 npm test
 ```
 ### Test descriptions:
-Test 1 verifies that when respond content is {'Auth':'Logged'}, webApp will move to state `\success` whit correct template.
+Test 1 verifies that when respond content is {'Auth':'Logged'}, webApp will move to `\success`  state  with correct template.

-Test 2 verifies that when respond content is {'Auth':'HOTP required'}, webApp will move to state `\hotp` whit correct template.
+Test 2 verifies that when respond content is {'Auth':'HOTP required'}, webApp will move to `\hotp` state  with correct template.

 Test 3 verifies that when respond content is {'Auth':'HOTP wrong code'}, webApp will mark input in red by adding `Error` class.